alefypimentel/gf-custom-style/readme.txt

 === GF Custom Style ===
 Contributors: Alefy Pimentel Ferreira
-Tags: admin, custom gravity forms, custom gravity, customization, flat design, flat, GF Custom Style, beautiful style forms Tested up to: 4.7
+Tags: admin, gravity forms, custom gravity forms, custom gravity, customization, flat design, flat, GF Custom Style, beautiful style forms
+Tested up to: 4.7
 Stable Tag: 0.4.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Change the way you log on WordPress with a flat design and colors of your choice.
+Customize your gravity forms on WordPress with a flat design and colors of your choice.

 == Description ==
-Are you tired of the WordPress login screen?
-Do you want login screen like the style of your website?
-This is the plugin you were looking for, it does all and a little more.
+Do you want a simple and quick way to style your site's forms?
+If you use gravity form plugin, gf-custom-style is the best option for you to customize your form.
+Simple grid options and easy to create your design.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/gf-custom-style` directory, or install the plugin through the WordPress plugins screen directly.